 How Often Do I Need to Change Wheel Bearings?

 Wheel bearings are designed to keep your bike wheel spinning smoothly, with small ball bearings reducing friction.
 If you find that your bike wheel has become wobbly or isn’t spinning correctly, then your wheel bearings may be causing the problem.

-Bearings are an essential part of your wheels, headset, and bottom bracket, and preventing them from becoming worn and corroded will do much to keep your bicycle running smoothly.
+Bearings are an essential part of your wheels, headset, and bottom bracket, as well as NTN bearings and preventing them from becoming worn and corroded will do much to keep your bicycle running smoothly.
 Judging when to replace bearings in sealed units can be difficult, but a few simple checks can put you on the right track.

 You can generally hear or feel in the frame when your bike bearings need to change.
 If the rumble of the bearings is barely audible, it can still be felt in the vibrations transmitted in the frame.

 If there is any wear in the headset bearings, this is usually revealed itself in play, roughness or an unsightly brown fluid that typically runs from the lower bearing down to the back of the fork.

 How to Replace Rear Wheel Bearings on a BMX Bike?